Categories

 What else have I been up to?
 Well, since the last essay, I got this idea of going through all of my essays, seeing what’s what, to fix typos and wonky sentences (yeah, what can I say, except, perhaps, that they weren’t exactly spotless in this regard), to better explain and exemplify some things if I hadn’t done a good job (it’s mostly been good in this regard, not much to clarify or add) and to shorten (I’ve started to abhor long titles) or change (yeah, again, some of them were just … let’s be honest … shit) some of the titles, so that they fit the text better (to be honest, coming up with titles is difficult for me, because the title should be to the point, snappy, but also captivating, snazzy, sexy).
 Why go through all that effort?
 Well, I’m aware that it’s not like people are going to read them, like who is going to read something that I wrote years ago (no one, absolutely no one), but if someone did happen to land on one of those essays, they’d get most out of that essay.
 I’m pretty sure that the people who may actually read my essays have already read them and moved on.
 My guess is that they just check if I’ve written something new and then read that.
 That makes sense.
 That’s what I’d do.
 I’d only check something old if I need to check some reference or the like.
 That’s, however, actually what I’m doing.
 I’m giving my old essays a fresh coat of paint.
 It’s kind of like spitting on something and then rubbing it with a shirt sleeve.
 It won’t fix any flaws, no, but that’s not the point.
 It’s for those who haven’t read them and for those who have read them, but just want to look up where they could find more about whatever they are looking for.
 That’s why I’ve shortened the references in the running text and moved them to the end of each essay (it gives you more detail than just tagging them at the end and in this way all the details are in one place).
 Had I done that initially, I would have saved a lot of time.
 But it is what it is.
 Shit happens, c’est la vie and what not.

 As a side note, I honestly don’t know if anyone reads these because I don’t have the relevant statistics on.
 Yes, you got that right.
-They are disabled (and they have always been disabled).
+They are disabled (and they have always been disabled) and I intend to keep things that way (system updates keep messing things up though, so I need to make sure they stay disable or as disabled as disabled is possible).
 It’s the same with the comments features that are disabled, on purpose (they also add an extra layer of admin that comes with it, you know, the usual, ranging from trolling to spamming, which I don’t want to deal with as it’s just a waste of my time).
 Why?
 Wouldn’t it be better to know how many people read these and, perhaps, from where they are.
 Also, isn’t dialogue good?
 Well, not having these features on it gives me creative freedom (there’s also all that GDPR stuff that I don’t want to deal with it and I don’t have to deal with it if I don’t keep any records).
 There’s no pressure for me to write.
 Writing is then all about writing.
 Thinking is then all about thinking.
 I don’t have to do either, beyond what I do for living.
 Instead, I get to write.
 I get to think.
 The best thing about it is that I’m doing it on my own terms.
 This means that I have absolute control over the process.
 I can even go back and change things, as I see fit, like I’m now doing, for those who haven’t read what I’ve written and for those who want to take a closer look at the originals, to find out more about what it is that they are interested.
 My take is my take, but the original is always the original, the real deal.
 So, yeah, I’m not doing it for someone, real or imagined.
 Or, well, I guess I am, as, in my view, all language is a dialogue, but that’s not contradictory with my approach when it comes to writing these essays.
 How so?
 Well, while it may seem like I am writing to someone, which is clear from what I just stated, how, among other things, I’m slowly editing my old essays for the benefit of the reader, thus catering for an audience, I’m not asking anyone’s permission to do that, nor do I feel like I should do that.
 Why?
 Well, why should I?
 The thing is that you, my reader, could be anyone, without any labels.
 Maybe you are an academic.
 Then again, maybe not.
 Maybe you are this.
 Maybe you are that.
 Maybe not.
 All I know is that I don’t know and not knowing gives me creative freedom to do what I want to do, the way I want to do it.
 If you like my essays or something about them, then, okay, good for you.
 If you don’t like them, or something about them, then, well, too bad.
 I don’t get to determine if you like them or not, nor to what extent you like them or not, but, at the same time, you don’t get to determine what I write and how I write.
 Oh, and it’s not about being defensive.
 No, no. I can’t even be that because I’m indifferent about the whole thing.
 That’s why I don’t have these features on.
 Haha!
 That’s the beauty of it!
 It’s that simple, really.

 Apparently I’m also converting the text format from something, from whatever it was, to blocks, or something.
 I guess it’s worth doing?
 I honestly have no idea.
 I don’t even know what that means.
 I don’t see a difference, maybe there is something to it.
 I don’t know.